 If you want to provide your pupils with an exciting experience abroad, you can choose between three kinds of learner mobility:

-- Group mobility of school pupils (at least 2 pupils per group, from 2 to 30 days) – your pupils can study in a hosting school abroad or, if well justified, in another place in the country of the hosting school, or at the seat of an Institution of the EU and they have to be accompanied by their teachers for the whole time;
+- Group mobility of school pupils (at least 2 pupils per group, from 2 to 30 days) – your pupils can study in a hosting school abroad or at the seat of an Institution of the EU, and they must be accompanied by their teachers for the whole duration;

 - Short-term learning mobility of pupils (from 10 to 29 days) period of study at a partner school or traineeship at a relevant organization abroad;